Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 For creative managers, McKinsey’s article on creating a state of “flow” is particularly pertinent.
-By carefully managing the quality (IQ), emotional energy (EQ) and desired output (MQ) of a team, you can induce a state of “flow” that’s associated with higher productivity.
+By carefully managing the quality (IQ), emotional energy (EQ), and the desired output (MQ) of a team, you can induce a state of “flow” that’s associated with higher productivity.

 Conclusion and Key Takeaways

-Productivity is a common concern for most businesses, managers and creative individuals.
-Yet, the path to achieve it often feels confusing, if not impossible to navigate.
+Productivity is a common concern for most businesses, managers, and creative individuals.
+Yet, the path to achieving it often feels confusing, if not impossible to navigate.

 A thorough understanding of your brain and its motivations are particularly helpful in this regard.
 As you saw above, willpower, ego depletion, decision fatigue, etc. all affect your productivity.

 - Controlling your work environment to create a more productive office setup.

 - Using psychological effects such as the three-dimensional theory of attribution, Expectancy theory, and Zeigarnik effect to “cheat” your way to productivity.

 - Automate decision-making to minimize decision fatigue.